RayL01/DS5110/README.md

 Each question should be answered with one file.

 ## Document for reproducibility

+Git clone "this repo" to your local file system, and open your terminal, run:
 ```
 make answer
 ```

+This command would run the main.py python file including Question1.py, Question.py, Question3.py all together.

+And the generated figures would be saved in the 'figs' directory.
 ## Reproducible results
-After run the main.py on VSCode, you can see there are 4 png files in the current folder : Relplot_Question1.png(Visualization for question1),Boxplot_Question1.png(Visualization for question1),Lineplot_Questino2.png(Visualization for question2), boxplot_Questino3_female.png(Visualization for question3), boxplot_Question3_male(Visualization for question3)
+After run the main.py on VSCode, you can see there are 4 png files in the current folder : Relplot_Question1.png(Visualization for question1),Boxplot_Question1.png(Visualization for question1),Boxplotplot_Questino2.png(Visualization for question2), boxplot_Questino3_female.png(Visualization for question3), boxplot_Question3_male(Visualization for question3)

 ### Question 0